• Skip to primary navigation

 Banana Cupcakes – Kapukeke Maika

-Who doesn’t love a quick banana cupcake recipe to use up those old maika (bananas) that have gone manky in the fruit bowl?
-I created this recipe for Pic’s peanut butter last year and created the most divine peanut butter buttercream to top them with.
+Simple Banana Cupcakes – oh so dreamy!
+This recipe is perfect for using up those old maika (bananas) that have gone manky in the fruit bowl.
+I created this recipe for Pic’s peanut butter last year.
+I also created the most divine peanut butter buttercream to top them with.
 You can also have them plain and warm straight from the oven or try them with my cinnamon buttercream.
+If you wanted a dairy free version, no worries.
+Simply swap out the sour cream for dairy free miraka tepe (yogurt) and top with my dairy-free chocolate buttercream.

-Kāo – no, but who doesn’t love gooey chocolate in their banana cupcakes?
+Engari mō tēnā – no way!
+Feel free to keep it out.
 If you want to omit the chocolate all together – go for it.
-If you want to swap the chocolate pieces for 3/4 C of kota tiakarete (chocolate chips) – go for that option!
-As always, make the recipe the way that brings you joy!
+Or do you want to swap the chocolate pieces for 3/4 C of titipi tiakarete (chocolate chips)?
+Do it, it is a wonderful option!
+As always, make the recipe the way you want to, it is your recipe now.

 Why do you use rotten maika (bananas)?